The Last Man on Earth (TV series): Plot

 In late 2020, almost a year after a deadly virus sweeps the world, Phil Miller is seemingly the only human survivor in the United States.
 As he searches for others and paints signs in every state saying he is alive in his hometown of Tucson, Arizona, he finds no one.
 After years of being alone, he decides to run his truck into a rock to die by suicide.
-He happens to look off to the side right before he hits and sees smoke; he ends up discovering another survivor, Carol Pilbasian.
-Despite being annoyed by each other, Carol believes it is their job as the last two survivors to repopulate the world, but insists Phil marry her so their children will not be born out of wedlock.
-Although Phil thinks that it is ridiculous to hang on to traditions from the "old world", they marry for re-population purposes.
-Four more survivors – Melissa, Todd, Erica and Gail – eventually trickle into Tucson, creating a small group.
+Looking off to the side right before he hits, he sees smoke and discovers another survivor, Carol Pilbasian.
+Despite annoying each other, Carol believes it is their job as the last two survivors to repopulate the world, also insisting that Phil marry her so their children aren't born out of wedlock.
+Although Phil thinks it's ridiculous to hang on to "old world" traditions, they marry for re-population purposes.
+Five more survivors – Melissa, Todd, Erica, Gail and another Phil Miller – eventually trickle into Tucson, creating a small group.
 When Phil's irritating attitude leads to his banishment from Tucson, Carol leaves with him.

-In season two, Phil and Carol continue their road trip in the middle of 2023.
-They discover the group has relocated to Malibu, California, and travel there to reunite with them and rebuild trust.
-Meanwhile, Phil's astronaut brother Mike Miller crashes down to Earth and finds his way to Malibu, where he joins the small group briefly before getting sick; he is ostracized by most of the group for seemingly having been infected with the virus.
+In season two, it is the middle of 2023 and Phil and Carol continue their road trip.
+They discover the Tucson-group has relocated to Malibu, California, and travel there to reunite and rebuild trust.
+Meanwhile, Phil's astronaut brother Mike Miller crashes down to Earth and finds his way to Malibu, where he joins the small group briefly before getting sick.
+Mike is ostracized by most of the group for seemingly having been infected with the virus.